arparker5/rootkit/README.md

   * has custom read/write/open/release functions
   * ``echo "CS493" >> /dev/ttyR0`` gives root access to user
   * able to read string stored in kernel using a userspace program
-    - at the moment only works on first read after loading the module.
-Trying to read again will return an empty string
   * ``echo "keylogger" >> /dev/ttyR0`` turns on the keylogger.
-At the moment, keys pressed are written to the kernel logs.
+Keys pressed are written to the file ‘keys’ located in sys/kernel/debug/lkmr.
+  * “echo ‘exitkeylogger’ >> /dev/ttyR0” turns off the keylogger.

 ### Useful links
 ##### how-tos